An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 Radiation therapy can cause more serious long-term complications.
 These side effects generally depend on the radiation target site in the body.
 They include:

 - Chest radiation can lead to lung damage and difficulty breathing.
-Chest radiation may also increase the long-term risk for heart disease and heart attack.
+Chest radiation may also increase the long-term risk for heart disease, heart attack, and lung cancer.
 Although rare, the development of breast cancer is a particular concern for young women and adolescent girls treated with chest radiation.

 - Neck radiation may increase the later risk for underactive thyroid (hypothyroidism) and thyroid cancer.